Keeper of the revolution

 After a long silence Saroot emerges, and a video of the event appears shortly afterwards on YouTube.
 The destination is not given but the message of defiance is loud and clear.
 The clip shows the hero of Homs, very much alive, surrounded by chanting supporters.
 “Raise your hands up, everyone who walks this path”, he shouts.
 As one, the crowd raises their hands in salute.

 On 30th December 2014, Le Monde reported that Abdelbasset Saroot had joined Isis, and unverified photos of somebody who looks like Saroot appearing to hold an Isis flag circulated on social media.
 A few weeks later there were conflicting reports that he had joined Jabhat al-Nusra.
 This month an American blogger, Sean Ongley, reported that a source told him that Saroot now fights for the Homs Legion, a little-known grassroots brigade.
 He thinks it’s unlikely that he’s fighting with Isis.
-But ultimately, nobody can be sure what happened to the goalkeeper who joined the revolution.

 We hope you enjoyed this sample feature from issue #6 of Delayed Gratification